OSINTI4L/DuckyScript-Payloads/Payloads/PlunderPIN/README.md

 <img width="889" height="254" alt="alog" src="https://github.com/user-attachments/assets/fc90870a-b106-4324-80e3-0463b69603e3" />

 #### payload.txt
-The payload.txt file is the delivery system for configuration of the Google Chrome browser.
+The payload.txt file is the delivery system for configuration of the Google Chrome browser and can be injected with a Hak5 USB RubberDucky or O.mg device.

 **The URL pointing to the Apache webserver must be defined in line 7 of the payload.txt.** The URL to the webserver is the following: `http://x.x.x.x:/homepage.html` (replacing the IP parameter with the IP address of the attacker machine).
 E.g., `http://192.168.8.100/homepage.html`.
 This will point to the homepage.html file that has been previously configured during the webserver setup stage.